sazh0/Machine-Failure-Prediction-System_PreCheck/README.md

   &nbsp;
 </p>

-A proactive AI tracking system that predicts potential **machine failures** before they occur — built during a 2-month summer training at **Aramco's Distribution Projects Division** to enhance safety, reduce downtime, and optimize maintenance in industrial operations.
+A proactive AI tracking system that predicts potential **machine failures** before they occur, built during a 2 months summer training at **Aramco's Distribution Projects Division** to enhance safety, reduce downtime, and optimize maintenance in industrial operations.

 </div>